Mingxiu-Cai/RAID/README.md

 ##  📊 Dataset

-We evaluate on:

-- MVTec-AD
-- VisA
+Download and prepare the datasets MVTec-AD and VisA from their official sources.

 ## 🚀 Running
 ```bash